Covariance Matrix Estimation for High-Throughput Biomedical Data with Interconnected Communities: Discussion

 \section{Discussion}

 We have developed a computationally efficient method for estimating large covariance and precision matrices with interconnected community structures.
-In our empirical analyses of multiple types of high-throughput biomedical data, we have observed that most of these datasets, including gene expression, proteomics, neuroimaging, exposome, and many others, exhibit a latent yet well-organized block pattern, as demonstrated in the examples in Figure~\ref{Fig:data_instances}.
+In our empirical analyses of multiple types of high-throughput biomedical data, including gene expression, proteomics, neuroimaging, exposome, and many others, we have observed that most of these datasets exhibit a latent yet well-organized block pattern, as demonstrated in the examples in Figure~\ref{Fig:data_instances}.
 By leveraging the interconnected community structure, we provided an accurate estimate of the parameter vector for the large covariance matrix with a drastically reduced number of parameters.
 We further derived the covariance- and precision-matrix estimators in closed forms, significantly reducing the computational burden and improving the accuracy of statistical inference.
 On the other hand, the proposed estimation procedure relies on the output of the chosen community detection or clustering algorithm.
 Therefore, we aim to integrate community detection and covariance estimation into a unified framework to achieve more robust and reliable results in future studies.